Order of the Military Cross

 The Order of the Military Cross (Order Krzyża Wojskowego) is a Polish order established on October 18, 2006.
 It is awarded for "distinguished service, sacrifice, and courage in actions against terrorism in the country or during foreign deployments of the Armed Forces of the Republic of Poland in times of peace."
+It can be conferred to soldiers, civilians and entire military units.